Keeping Up On Terminology for 2020

-Each year, we try to find the new words (and repeating words) that are new yet have become part of our daily vocabulary (or will become part of our daily vocabulary).
-Here is the list for 2018.
+Every year or two, we try to find the new words (and repeating words) that are new yet have become part of our daily vocabulary (or will become part of our daily vocabulary).
+Here is the list for 2020.
 Enjoy - and start using them (appropriately)!

 Phubbing – phone snubbing; pretending to be listening while scrolling through a newsfeed or Facebook posts.

 Solopreneur – an entrepreneur who works alone (solo), running their business single-handedly.
 (These people are becoming the go-to people for companies interested in project-based execution.)